Sakshi983-cmd/ML_AI_Interview_Chatbot/README.md

 # ML Interview Pro 🤖

-AI-powered ML interview preparation chatbot for freshers.
+AI-powered ML interview preparation chatbot for freshers.ML Interview chatbot is a smart AI-powered interview preparation chatbot designed for Machine Learning freshers.
+It provides personalized guidance, code examples, formulas, and career tips in a fresher-friendly way.

+🤖 AI Model Used: LLaMA 3.1 8B Instant via Groq API
+🚀 How it Works: The chatbot uses transformer-based language models to understand your questions and generate context-aware responses tailored for ML interview preparation.

+Unlock ML concepts, practice questions, and real-world insights effortlessly.

 ---